-Some key activities in data science include algorithm development, data inference, and technological know-how.
-As complicated as it may sound, at the core of the whole exercise is data.
+Key activities in data science include algorithm development, data inference and technological know-how.
+As complicated as these may sound, at the core of the whole exercise is data.
 Data science provides approaches for decoding data and finding ways to add value to the business.

-Data science can reveal a company's unforeseeable risk factors, predict future numbers and company value based on current and past business patterns and trends.
+Data science can help reveal a company's unforeseeable risk factors, predict future numbers and company value based on current and past business patterns and trends.
 Data Science is no rocket science; it is a methodological process.
-For example, to predict future product demands, Procter and Gamble's data analysts use time series models.
-This helps in comprehending consumer behaviour along with the boons and bane of increasing production scale.
+For example, to predict future product demands, Procter and Gamble's data analysts use time series models; this helps in comprehending consumer behaviour along with the boons and bane of increasing production scale.

 Another aspect of data science that might pique your interest is that Netflix uses movie viewing patterns to understand what their viewers want to see.
-Based on the result of this analysis, Netflix is able to understand which kind of movies to produce, in what we now call "Netflix Originals."
+Based on the results of this analysis, Netflix is able to understand which kinds of movies to produce, in what we now call "Netflix Originals."

 What Does A Data Scientist Do?

-Data scientists usually are mathematical geniuses holding a bachelor’s degree in computer science, economics or statistics, to mention a few relevant degrees.
-Their work however, involves a solid understanding of statistics.
-Data analysis in reality however, involves applying inferential methods, logic, business strategies and algorithm machine learning.
+Data scientists usually are mathematical geniuses holding a bachelor’s degree in disciplines such as data science, computer science, economics and statistics, to mention a few degrees.
+Their work also involves a solid understanding of statistics and the application of inferential methods, logic and practical business strategies.

 1. Get your statistical knowledge up-to-date